 - A detailed breakdown of the 5 Act Structure

-Side note: We recommend Plottr as our top plotting tool to fabricate stories using the 5 Act Structure and many other Story Structures.
+Side note: I recommend Plottr as my top plotting tool to fabricate stories using the 5 Act Structure and many other Story Structures.
 If you purchase Plottr, we do get a small commission from that, but there is no extra cost and every bit goes to the coffee fund.
 More on Plottr later.

 What is the Five Act Structure?

 The 5 act structure divides a story into five parts:

 - Rising Movement

 The five act structure is utilized in Shakespearean plays, and is commonly seen in other classic works as well.
 It remained highly popular until roughly the rise of film and television.

 The dramatist responsible for promoting the five act structure is German playwright Gustav Freytag, who made a diagram of it called Freytag's Pyramid in 1863.

 The 3 Act Structure Vs. 5 Act Structure

 No modern day plot structure is chiseled in stone, but both the 3 act structure and the 5 act structure still dominate the world of script writing, playwriting and novel plotting.